 In the midst of life’s circumstances and the chaos that is our kids, spouse, job, bills, and home, it seems we are never quite at rest.
 Many people find peace to be a highly-esteemed, yet nearly unattainable, ideal.
 But we ladies at The Grit and Grace Project believe otherwise: that God is able to meet us in the middle of our hectic lives and grant us peace in the way that only He can.
-Here, the team shares Bible verses that remind them that peace is never truly far out of reach.

-Here are some more verses about peace:
+Here are some verses about peace:

 Let the peace of Christ rule in your hearts, since as members of one body you were called to peace.
 And be thankful.
 (Colossians 3:15)